What is magic? It is a process whereby we coax the universe to act on our behalf. ― Guru Tua

-How do you feel about the concept of magic?
+How do you feel about this concept?
 In our research, we’ve found many who practice various types of magical beliefs.
 So, it is something that is accessible.
-It’s just that its operation is hiding behind the veil of normal reality.
-It’s a process we can use if we know-how.
+It’s just that its operation is hiding behind the veil of superstition and negative social stigma.

 What is Magic?

-Magic is the power to influence using unseen forces.
-It is a mystical process for coaxing and invoking supernatural to act in our favor.
-So, the line between magic and intention is not clear.
-At what point does the intent become magic?
-What about hope and faith?
-Are these also ingredients in magical alchemy, or are they bi-products of it?
+It is a supernatural power that uses using unseen forces to influence.
+It is a mystical process for coaxing and invoking the universe to act in our favor.
+What is the line between wishing something could happen and making it happen?
+The line between invoking and wishing is not clear.
+At what point does our intent become a supernatural force?
+Does this process involve hope or faith?
+Are these ingredients needed for magical alchemy, or are they bi-products of it?

 Magic is a Process

 There are over 3 billion people in the Abrahamic religions of Semitic origin, Judaism, Christianity, and Islam.
-They meet weekly to express their belief in magic.
+They meet weekly to practice magical rituals.

-It is apparent that the esoteric knowledge of Hermetics was available when the designers were piecing together the system.
+At the time the Abrahamic religions were designed the esoteric knowledge of Hermetics was available.
 You can find some of this esoteric knowledge in the beginning dissertation of the book of John.
 Here it talks about the power of words.
-This never made it into any practice since those in charge of designing the system were more concerned with creating a cash flow system rather processes for exploring reality.
+But, this knowledge never made it into any practical processes.
+Those built the Abrahamic religions were more concerned with creating a cash flow system.
+They did not include processes for self-development.

-However, if you ask the followers of these regions if they believe in magic, they will say no. Isn’t that curious?
+However, if you ask the followers of these regions if they believe in magical or supernatural processes, they will say no. Isn’t that curious?
 If you ask them, what is magic?
 They will tell you it’s evil, something Witches practice.
-They simply don’t understand that magic as a process is at the core of their beliefs.
-They disguise the magical process within their mythology.
-Let’s look and see.
+They don’t understand that a magical process is at the core of their religion.
+Let’s take a closer look and see how it works.

 Mystical, Magical Appropriation

 The main process of magical operation is mystical, mental, magical appropriation.
 It is a common formula found in many religions.
-The Abrahamic religions all use this magical process, which they adopted from the mystery religions from Egyptian, Babylonian, Persian, and Assyrian.
+The Abrahamic religions use the same magical process.
+This was adopted from the mystery religions from Egyptian, Babylonian, Persian, and Assyrian.

 Here’s how mystical, magical appropriation works.
 You reach out magically with the power of the mind.
 This is a mystical esoteric practice accessed via a specific formula.
 Depending upon the sect, it could be “calling on the name.”
 Or, it might also include ceremonial cleansing “baptism” by water.
 So, this mystical and magical process enables you to get the desired object.
 Magic is a process whereby they get salvation or other things such as the favor of their imaginary friend.
 The main goal is an afterlife of heaven.
 Other products include healing and material prosperity.